TribeWeb/tribesite/content/projects/quirks-when-setting-up-a-nuxt-website.md

 ## `.json` not editable

 Nuxt Studio does not allow you to edit `.json` files.
 Only `.md` and `.yml` can be edited.
 Ironically, `YAML` looks like `JSON` when editing!

+## Remove `@nuxt/fonts`

+Building on NuxtHub fails if `@nuxt/fonts` is included is in `package.json`.
+It can safely be removed if using Nuxt UI-Pro as it is installed as a dependency.